SophieU/SophieU/source/about/index.md

-codebeat:Code review export on demand.Automated for mobile and web ImgBot:A Github app that optimizes your images Codacy:Automated code reviews to help developers ship better software,faster
+codebeat:Code review export on demand.Automated for mobile and web ImgBot:A Github app that optimizes your images Codacy:Automated code reviews to help developers ship better software,faster Continuous integration:
+Automatically build and test your code as you push it to GitHub,preventing bugs from being deployed to production